Everything You Need to Know about Yarn Weight

 You could consider DK or light worsted yarn to be dead center in the yarn weight scale.
 This is a fantastic all-purpose yarn.
 It’s wonderful for making mittens, hats, sweaters, scarves, and blankets that have enough weight to warm you, but not so much weight that they can feel heavy or bulky.

-For my money, DK is the perfect yarn for gloves or fingerless gloves.
+In my opinion, DK is the perfect yarn for gloves or fingerless gloves.
 It has enough weight to keep your fingers warm, but not so much bulk that your fingers feel uncomfortable.

 5. Worsted or Aran